 6.27.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.27.5 of TR 24772-1.

 For case statements and aggregates, avoid the use of the others choice.

 For case statements and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.15F